 According to the party house ordinance, an unlawful party is a loud or unruly gathering.
 The conduct that defines such a party can be any of the following: loud noise (audible 150 feet from the property line), obstruction of a street or public right-of-way, including a sidewalk, public intoxication or drinking in public, the service of alcoholic beverages to minors, possession and/or consumption of alcohol by minors, assault, battery, fights, domestic violence or other disturbances of the peace, the sale or service of alcoholic beverages without a required license, vandalism or destruction of property, litter, urinating or defecating in public or trespassing.
-In order to issue a party house citation a responding officer would need to observe one of these happening and then choose to issue a citation.

-Party House citations are part of the "Administrative Citation Enforcement Program" (ACE) and carry an escalating series of fines.
+In order to issue a party house citation a responding officer would need to observe one of these things and then choose to issue a citation.
+Citations carry an escalating series of fines.
 The fine for a first offense is only \$100 but the fine for the sixth offense is \$8,000.
-These tickets are not burdensome for officers to write.
+After the sixth offense, the case becomes criminal, and the City can prosecute the offender.